ReadMe and TextMine MCP Quickstart

 Streamable HTTP handshake

-The TextMine-hosted MCP endpoint uses Streamable HTTP.
+The TextMine MCP endpoint uses Streamable HTTP.
 Direct clients must:

 mcp-session-idresponse header. - Send